 - Provide implementation funding for the Local Rapid Recovery plans.
-We should build on the progress made in the creation of Rapid Recovery Plans across the Commonwealth, and provide funding to implement those plans. - Update the Municipal Vacant Storefront program to accelerate the development of newly vacant spaces and incentivize applications from minority-and women-owned business developers. - Provide grant opportunities to local business associations and Main Streets organizations.
-Continue supporting the Mass Downtown Initiative and expand their technical assistance program. - Continue to support the Shared Streets initiative.
+We should build on the progress made in the creation of Rapid Recovery Plans across the Commonwealth, and provide funding to implement those plans. - Update the Municipal Vacant Storefront program to accelerate the development of newly vacant spaces and incentivize applications from minority-and women-owned business developers.
+Additionally, we must ensure the program can support artist residencies and other programs that repurpose vacant storefronts as temporary studios or pop-up galleries, which will activate spaces and enhance a communal sense of place. - Provide grant opportunities to local business associations, Cultural Districts, and Main Streets organizations.
+Continue supporting the Mass Downtown Initiative and expand their technical assistance program.
+Provide support for cultural asset mapping and coordination to integrate cultural organizations and artists into district improvement strategies. - Continue to support the Shared Streets initiative.
+Encourage collaboration with local artists and arts organizations to provide design enhancements and cultural programming.